 6. Heads leaning in

-This is also a great option for friendly pictures.
+This is also a great option for a group of friends’ pictures.
 Same as the above shoulder to shoulder, have the participants stand close together with their shoulders locking.
 The participants can also hold each other shoulders and then curve inside to form a C-shape.
-As a photographer, try to shoot the photo from a lower angle and you will have an amazing photo.
+Professional photographers will always try to shoot the photo from a lower angle and you will have an amazing photo.

 Photo by Olena Yakobchuk on shutterstock